-The ODX allows you to select data on two levels - the data source and the task.
+The ODX allows you to select data on two levels - the data source and the transfer task.

 On the data source level, you select the data that should be available for tasks to transfer to data storage.
 This means filtering out the tables, columns and rows that would never be useful in the ODX storage and data warehouses.
 For instance, your data source might contain temporary or system tables that only make sense for the source system or very old data that are never accessed or relevant for reporting.

-Data selection on the task level gives you control over exactly what tables are transferred when and how.
+Data selection on the transfer task level gives you control over exactly what tables are transferred when and how.
 For instance, you could schedule bigger tables for both daily incremental loads and weekly full loads while full-loading smaller tables every day.

 Note: The ODX philosophy differs from schools of data warehousing that put emphasis on only copying the tables and columns that are actually used in a report.
 When using an ODX, the recommendation is to copy all relevant data from data source to ODX data storage.
 'Relevant data' is any data that is not obviously irrelevant.
 In other words, if you are in doubt, include it.